LayerManager/layman/doc/async-file-upload.md

 ## JavaScript

 Brief overview:
-- before POST Layers request is sent to the server, check file sizes and decide if to make sync or async file upload
+- before [POST Workspace Layers](rest.md#post-workspace-layers) request is sent to the server, check file sizes and decide if to make sync or async file upload
 - if async, switch from files to file names and save files for later async upload
-- send POST Layers request using AJAX
+- send [POST Workspace Layers](rest.md#post-workspace-layers) request using AJAX
 - if async, read server response to setup [Resumable.js](http://www.resumablejs.com/) correctly, and start async upload of files

 Example: